Mrs. Harris Goes to Paris poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Mrs. Harris Goes to Paris against these established plot points, we can identify how Anthony Fabian utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Mrs. Harris Goes to Paris within the comedy genre.

 Comparative Analysis